billieeyelashh/Crypt0Fr0g/README.md

 - You can configure the bot in the strategies.py and models.py classes.
 By changing example the stop loss function

 ## TO-DO
-- Add stochastical Analysis
+- Add stochastical analysis
-- Add support for other Brokers(e.g Bitmex Coinbase etc.)
+- Add support for other brokers(e.g Bitmex Coinbase etc.)
 - Add support for Elon Musk Tweets lol
-- Make a better README.md
+- Add better docs for usage

 ## Credits